kaspervdv125/QuizletButNotAScam/README.md

 If you found any issues or have suggestions, please let me know in the issue tab at the top.

-It has currently only been tested on Windows, so I wouldn't be surprised if there are more issues in the MacOS build than in the Windows build
+It has currently only been tested on Windows, so I wouldn't be surprised if there are more issues in the MacOS build than in the Windows build.
+In the future there will also be android and iOS builds, but for now it's only on PC.

 ### Some FYI's on using the program
   - Pressing escape at any point will bring you back to the main menu.
 Do note that going back to the main menu does not save anything.